rehiy/nedb-rest/README.md

 ## <a name="Serialize">Serialize and Unserialize</a>

-Normally, the $filter, $sort and body data needs to be serialized.
+Normally, the $filter, $option, $sort and body data needs to be serialized.
 And response data needs to be unserialized.
 You can use the following tools to do these operations.

 ```var util = require('nedb-rest/main/util');```